 The jail intake process is made up of each of these steps:

 - You will be placed in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- You will answer a number of questions, such as what is your legal name, your address, birthdate and an emergency contact person.
+- You will answer a number of questions, such as what your legal name is, your address, birthdate and an emergency contact person.

 - You will also be asked about your psychological and medical history.

 - You’ll be given an inmate number.

 - All of your personal property will be taken away from you and will be stored until you are released.

 - You will get to make a phone call so you can get in touch with family, friends, or bail bondsman.